ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/generalinformation.md

 * POST Bots
 * Website Scraping

-To name a few.
+Any many more...

 ### How will I be alerted?

-Threat Monitoring alerts can be easily viewed in the form on an email, sent directly from our realtime alerting system.
-Thease alerts will contain a brief description of the attack/alert, the agent (your server) IP address and the full log event detailing the attacks.
+Threat Monitoring alerts can be easily viewed in the form on an email, sent directly from our real-time alerting system.
+These alerts will contain a brief description of the attack/alert, the agent (your server) IP address and the full log event detailing the attacks.

-You can also view a breakdown of report of live threat events in your MyUKFast Threat Monitoring dashboard.
+You can also view a breakdown of a report of live threat events in your MyUKFast Threat Monitoring dashboard.

 ### What is Threat Response?